 A P Hedges enters the firm

 Alfred Paget Hedges (1867 – 1929), the son of William Hedges, joined the firm as an assistant to his father following the death of Richard Benson.
-He possessed a fierce ambition, but was also likeable, and considered a thoroughly decent human being.
+He was considered a thoroughly decent man, who also possessed a fierce ambition.

 Benson & Hedges was converted into a private limited company in 1896.

 Establishment of American subsidiaries

 The London business attracted a number of high-spending Americans.
 Encouraged by their custom, William Hedges established a United States subsidiary at 288 Fifth Avenue, New York, from 1897.
 Arthur Quinton Walsh (born 1861), a long-term bookkeeper for Benson & Hedges, was sent to manage the subsidiary.
-A relatively small business, it sold high quality cigars and manufactured premium-market cigarettes.
+A relatively small business, it sold high quality cigars.
+At the behest of A P Hedges, Benson & Hedges also began to manufacture high-quality cigarettes in the United States in order to avoid import duties.

 Sales were slow to develop at Fifth Avenue.
 The store was located on the first floor, and was thus unable to entice window shoppers.
 Walsh instead found success when he established a branch outlet in affluent Newport, Rhode Island.

 Walsh eventually defied the orders of William Hedges and relocated the New York shop to a ground-level address at 314 Fifth Avenue from 1900.
 He removed the business to 17 West 31st Street from around 1905, but this was to prove unsuccessful due to its more obscure location.
 He relocated the business to 435 Fifth Avenue from 1907.

 A Canadian subsidiary was established on Cote Street, Montreal from 1906.
 Both North American branches were to prove successful.